Hamunii/ToiletLeechIsReal/Assets/AboutAssets.md

 The contents in this directory are not directly used during the building process, and are excluded in the csproj file.
 In the assets folder, you will find a folder “UnityProject”.
 This unity project file contains everything needed, and gets turned into an asset bundle (when opened with Unity 2022.3.9f1) named "toiletleech", using the accompanying file "toiletleech.manifest".

-All of the software used in the  process is available for free download on both Windows and Linux.
+All of the software used in this process is available for free download on both Windows and Linux.
 However, on Linux, it is possible that Unity 2022.3.9f1 might output sounds into the wrong place, which is a known bug in Unity.
 I don't know a solution for this, but if you don't hear anything in the Unity editor, this might be the issue.
 Fortunately, the sounds should still work once the asset bundle is exported and the game is launched with your new mod installed.

 ## Blender

 > https://www.blender.org/about/
 Blender is a free and open source 3D creation suite.
-It supports the entirety of the 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.
+It supports the entirety of the 3D pipeline—modelling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.

 Blender is an amazing program and it can do everything you want when making your 3D model.
 Files that end with .blend or .blend1 (a backup) are blender projects.
 While you work with these files, you need to export your model as fbx when importing it to Unity.
 However, in order to model, rig and animate your models, you will need to learn blender first.